 Try Different Nozzles

 Most power washers come equipped with several different nozzles.
 Each one will produce a different type of water jet.
-Before you jump right into the power washing process, test out some of these nozzles, attaching each to the washer and shooting some water through it to gauge which stream will prove most useful for your purposes.
+Before you jump right into the power washing process, test out some of these nozzles by attaching it to the washer and spraying water to see which stream will be most effective for your project.

 Be Careful With Chemicals

-Particularly if you are simply trying to prep a surface for exterior painting, you likely don’t need any chemicals to achieve the desired result.
-The water pressure alone should remove chipped paint or pesky dirt.
-If you do feel the need to use chemicals, take care to only use chemicals approved specifically for use in a power washer.
-Also, use a standard garden hose to carefully wash the surface and remove any chemical residue that may remain prior to tackling the painting process.
+If you’re simply prepping a surface for exterior painting, you likely don’t need chemicals at all.
+Water pressure alone is usually enough to remove chipped paint or persistent dirt.
+If you do need to use chemicals, ensure they are approved specifically for power washers.
+After applying them, use a standard garden hose to rinse the surface thoroughly and remove any remaining residue before starting the painting process.

-The power of the water that shoots from your pressure washer can be impressively strong.
-If you apply this jet of water to surface prone to marring, such as wood, you run the risk of damaging the material.
-To reduce the risk of causing this type of damage, start at least 4 feet back from the surface, testing out the pressure before moving closer.
-If the water pressure is strong enough to have the desired result at this distance, stay back while washing.
-If not, gradually move closer until you achieve the desired pressure level.
+The power of a pressure washer can be extremely strong.
+If you apply the water jet to a material prone to marring—such as wood—you risk damaging the surface.
+To avoid this, start at least four feet away, testing the pressure before moving closer.
+If the washer is strong enough to accomplish the task at that distance, stay back.
+If not, gradually move closer until you achieve the desired results.

 Begin at the Top